ballerina-platform/ballerina-distribution/examples/grpc-service-basic-auth-ldap-user-store/grpc_service_basic_auth_ldap_user_store.md

-# Service - Basic Auth LDAP user store
+# Basic auth service - LDAP user store

 A gRPC service/resource can be secured with Basic Auth and by enforcing authorization optionally.
 Then, it validates the Basic Auth token sent in the `Authorization` metadata against the provided configurations.
 This reads data from the configured LDAP.
 This stores usernames, passwords for authentication, and scopes for authorization.